Dana-Farber-AIOS/pathml/docs/source/creating_pipelines.rst

     :scale: 70 %
     :align: center

-    Schematic diagram of a :class:`~pathml.preprocessing.transforms.Transform` operating on an image.
+    Schematic diagram of a :class:`~pathml.preprocessing.transforms.Transform` operating on a tile.
     In this example, several masks are created (represented by stacked rectangles) as well as several labels (depicted here as cubes).